-HIV/AIDS-ASSOCIATED WASTING AND CACHEXIA:

-Initial authorization: 12 weeks

-Continuation of Therapy or Repeat Courses: May be authorized for an additional 12 weeks Duration of therapy: 48 weeks of active treatment [Four 12-week authorizations] (no additional authorizations after 48 weeks of therapy)
+HIV/AIDS-ASSOCIATED WASTING AND CACHEXIA: Initial authorization 12 weeks Continuation of Therapy or Repeat Courses: May be authorized for an additional 12 weeks Duration of therapy: 48 weeks of active treatment [Four 12-week authorizations] (No additional authorizations after 48 weeks of therapy.
+Therapy duration is for active treatment and not inclusive of one month break from therapy.)

-ALL OTHER INDICATIONS:

-Initial authorization: 6 months

-Continuation of therapy: 12 months, OR for pediatric indications: until maximum bone age is met, whichever is shorter (in males up to 16 0/12years of age; in females, up to 14 0/12 years of age)
+ALL OTHER INDICATIONS: Initial authorization: 6 months, Continuation of therapy: 12 months, OR for pediatric indications: until maximum bone age is met, whichever is shorter (In males up to 16 0/12 years of age; In females, up to 14 0/12 years of age)